 "The authorities in Crimea not only knew he was here, but it was a coordinated programme.
 I think that is why he decided to come without security," Kastelli said.

-At the airport in the regional capital Simferopol, Nikolai Rudkovsky, a Ukrainian member of parliament, said Serry had boarded a flight for Istanbul.
+At the airport in Simferopol, Nikolai Rudkovsky, a Ukrainian member of parliament, said Serry had boarded a flight for Istanbul.
 Rudkovsky said: "He asked to me to tell you that his recommendation was that all sides sit down and look for an understanding."

 Kastelli said he had spoken to Serry from the airplane.

 "Robert said all the things that are happening show how concerned he is and concerned all the people of the world should be about what is happening in Crimea," he said.
-(Reporting by Vasily Fedosenko and Alissa de Carbonel in Simferopol, and Peter Graff in Kiev; Writing by Peter Graff, Editing by Timothy Heritage)
+(Reporting by Vasily Fedosenko and Alissa de Carbonel in Simferopol; Additonal reporting, Peter Graff in Kiev and Louis Charbonneau in New York; Writing by Peter Graff; Editing by Timothy Heritage and Jonathan Oatis)